Mike Duggan

-Michael Edward Duggan (born July 15, 1958) is an American lawyer, businessman, and politician serving as the 75th mayor of Detroit, Michigan since 2014.
-An independent, Duggan previously served as the Wayne County Prosecutor from 2001 to 2004, and as the deputy county executive of Wayne County from 1987 to 2001.
+Michael Edward Duggan (born July 15, 1958) is an American lawyer and politician who served as the 75th mayor of Detroit from 2014 to 2026.
+Duggan previously served as the Wayne County Prosecutor from 2001 to 2004, and as the deputy county executive of Wayne County from 1987 until 2001.
+Duggan was a member of the Democratic Party until 2024, when he became an independent.
+He ran for governor of Michigan in the 2026 election, but withdrew from the race in May 2026.

-Duggan received a bachelor's degree in 1980 and a Juris Doctor degree in 1983, both from the University of Michigan.
-He received national attention following his election in 2013, in part for being the first white mayor of the majority-black city since Roman Gribbs in the early 1970s, when Detroit's population still had a white majority.
-Duggan was reelected by landslide margins in 2017 and 2021.
-In 2020, he enjoyed an approval rating of over 68%, the highest approval rating of any mayor of Detroit.

-Duggan announced in November 2024 that he would not seek a fourth term as mayor.
-The following month, Duggan left the Democratic Party and announced his candidacy as an independent in the 2026 Michigan gubernatorial election.

 Early life and education

 Duggan was born in Detroit on July 15, 1958, to Patrick J. Duggan and Joan Colosimo.
 His paternal grandfather was from County Kilkenny, Ireland moving to Detroit at the age of 18, and his paternal grandmother was the child of Irish and German immigrants.
 Duggan spent his first six years at a home on Stansbury Street on the city's west side before moving to nearby Livonia in 1963.
 He graduated from Detroit Catholic Central High School.
 Duggan received a Bachelor of Arts from the University of Michigan in 1980 and a Juris Doctor in 1983.